Feb 1, 2024

 CAC measures the total investment needed to convince a prospective customer to make a purchase.
 It includes all costs associated with marketing campaigns, advertising efforts, sales team salaries, and any additional expenditures directly related to customer acquisition.
 Knowing your CAC allows you to assess the effectiveness and efficiency of your acquisition strategies.

 When it comes to running a business, understanding and managing your CAC is crucial.
 CAC plays a significant role in shaping your business strategy and financial health.
 By knowing how much it costs to acquire a new customer, you can make informed decisions about budgeting, marketing channel allocation, and pricing strategies.
+Studies show that increasing customer retention by 5% can increase profits from 25-95%.

 Furthermore, understanding your CAC also helps you evaluate the return on investment (ROI) of your marketing campaigns and identify areas for improvement.
 It allows you to analyze the effectiveness of different marketing channels and determine which ones are bringing in the most valuable customers.
 By tracking your CAC over time, you can identify trends and make data-driven decisions to optimize your customer acquisition process.